 Chevrolet Spark Review

-The 2013 Chevrolet Spark ranks 27 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 12 published reviews and test drives of the Chevrolet Spark, and our analysis of reliability and safety data.
+The 2014 Chevrolet Spark ranks 27 out of 40 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Chevrolet Spark, as well as reliability and safety data.

 Other Cars to Consider